 From Rifugio Tuckett, there are two options to make your way back down.

-Option 1 — Firstly, you could take path 317 to Rifugio Casinei then on to Rifugio Vallisnella and catch the bus to Madonna di Campiglio.
+Option 1: Firstly, you could take path 317 to Rifugio Casinei, then on to Rifugio Vallisnella and catch the bus to Madonna di Campiglio.
 This is a 3-hour walk.

 Bus to Madonna di Campiglio // The bus from Rifugio Vallisnella to Madonna di Campiglio runs every 20 to 30 minutes.
-If you’re up for it, you can just keep walking into Madonna di Campiglio which is an additional 4.5 kilometres.
+If you’re up for it, you can just keep walking into Madonna di Campiglio, which is an additional 4.5 kilometres.

 WHERE TO STAY IN MADONNA DI CAMPIGLIO

-• For a well-equipped cost-effective choice, Hotel Alpina is in an excellent location close to the cable car station.
+- Hotel Alpina (€) – A well-equipped, cost-effective hotel in an excellent location close to the cable car station.

-DRIVING IN THE DOLOMITES
+WHAT’S IT LIKE DRIVING IN THE DOLOMITES?

-• The Tornate sign indicates the number of hairpins remaining on the mountain passes.
+- The Tornate sign indicates the number of hairpins remaining on the mountain passes.

-• There are some toll roads in the Dolomites, called Autostrade.
+- There are some toll roads in the Dolomites, called Autostrade.

-• The distances may appear short but allow plenty of time as some of the roads are very twisty.
+- The distances may appear short, but allow plenty of time, as some of the roads are very twisty.

 The best time for this itinerary is from mid-June to late September.
 The first few weeks of July is ideal when flowers carpet the upper meadows, and the snow should have cleared from the higher trails.